Inexpensive Educational Supplies

 Learning is everywhere.
 The five dollars that will buy nothing but plastic pennies or pencils at some stores will buy a sackful of treasures other places.

-The baskets in the photo were gathered to provide kindling to attendees at a symposium in Santa Fe,
+The baskets in the photo were gathered to hold kindling for attendees at a symposium in Santa Fe,

 at a place where the rooms had fireplaces, in 2010.